 - Review and recommend improvements to:

 - Funding options (including grants, incentives, and financing).

 - Combined Heat and Power (CHP) options and operations.

 - Fuel arbitrage and switching.

-The end result is a document that will guide your facility as it seeks to cut its operating costs and grow its footprint to meet future sustainability needs.
+The end result is a document that guides your facility as it seeks to cut operating costs and grow its footprint to meet future sustainability needs.